Brillia Review: Do Homeopathic Focus Pills Work?

 Highly Questionable Brillia Research

-Brillia claims there is “verified science” and “in-depth research” backing their product on a page on their site titled “Verified Science.”
+Brillia claims there is “verified science” and “in-depth research” backing their product on a page on their site titled “Verified Science:”

 Brillia clinical results

-The page features graphics such as the one shown above which suggest that the supplement has been studied in a clinical trial.
-However, there is zero explanation where this data came from and there are no links on the page to a full clinical trial.
+The page features graphics such as the one shown above, which suggest that the supplement has been studied in a clinical trial.

 We consider it to be a major red flag when a supplement company claims their product is clinically proven to work without clearly citing a clinical trial backing that claim.
-It leaves consumers without the full set of information to make an informed purchase decision.

 Brillia questionable clinical claim

-The same page claims that Brillia “has the efficacy of other prescription medications without the harmful side-effects,” as shown above.
 This is an unproven, uncited and dangerous claim.
-There is no proof that Brillia is as effective as other nootropic supplements or drugs, and we cannot determine whether Brillia has been studied in any clinical trials published in peer-reviewed medical or scientific research journals proving it to be free of side effects.
+There is no proof that Brillia is as effective as other nootropic supplements or drugs, and we cannot find evidence that Brillia has been studied in any clinical trials published in peer-reviewed journals proving it to be free of side effects.

 Brillia no prescription required notice